Lesson 2: Move It, Move It

 Activity: Move It, Move It (20 minutes)

-Distribute: Hand each group of 2-3 students a packet of Move It, Move It maps, as well as the blank papers for the grid on the ground.
+Distribute: Hand each group of 2-3 students a Move It, Move It - Map Activity, as well as the blank papers for the grid on the ground.
 Allow students to either cut the halves of each map apart, or fold the sheets in half so that each map is clearly visible (without distraction.)

 Set-Up: In each group, each player will get a task.